Gallie83/Best-Buds-Florist/README.md

 * As a customer I want visual confirmation when adding or removing from my cart.
 * As a customer I want to be able to see how much is currently in my cart on any page.
 * As a customer I want to be able to receive email confirmation that I have made an order.
-* As a customer I want my cart to clearly display each item's quantity with a cart summary.
+* As a customer I want to clearly see a summary of my cart before checkout is complete to ensure the order details are correct.
 * As a customer I want to see an order confirmation after checkout with all the orders details.

 ### Site Admin